Contrary to what most people believe, user onboarding is not about:

 So don’t drag your users across screens trying to show off features.

 Instead, identify the features and actions users need to be familiar with to reach their aha moment.
-Focus your onboarding flow around the benefits received from these actions.
+Focus your onboarding flow around these benefits.
+Understand user behaviour and see how you can adapt it to make product adoption easier.

-Once the realization hits your users, you can later run feature discovery and adoption campaigns.
+Once this realization hits your users, you can later run feature discovery and product adoption campaigns.

 Place Contextual nudges at critical steps